-Ekhart followed her instructions.
-Watching life bloom and fade as he travelled through the land.
+Ekhart followed her instructions, watching life bloom and fade, as he travelled through the land.
 Nine winters passed this way, until he found himself beside a lake.
-The mountains at his back, he watched a man ride towards him.
+The mountains were at his back, and he watched a man ride towards him.

-“Are you Ekhart the Physician?”
-He nodded in reply, and stood, as the man leaned out of his saddle to clasp his hand.
+“Are you Ekhart, the Physician?”
+He nodded in reply, and stood, as the man leaned out of his saddle, to clasp his hand.
 “The King is dying...”
-He paused trying to read his face. “…If you cure him you will have wealth beyond measure.”
+He paused, trying to read his face. “…If you cure him, you will have wealth beyond measure.”

-Ekhart looked at the man, and truthfully he longed for it.
-For although the years had clothed his back with fine silks and shod his feet with costly leather, he was weary of the constant motion of his life.
+Ekhart looked at the man and, truthfully, he longed for it.
+For, although the years had clothed his back with fine silks, and shod his feet with costly leather, he was weary of the constant motion of his life.

-“Gladly I will come.”
+“Gladly, I will come.”
 He replied, following the man towards the palace.

-Ascending the marble stairs he surveyed the walls hung with rich tapestries, the scent of tulips on the air.
-Hundreds of wax tapers illuminated the darkness, as Ekhart turned the handle of the king’s chamber.
-Opening the door just a fraction he saw Death stood at the foot of the bed.
-Turning away he gathered the advisors and said:
+Ascending the marble stairs, he surveyed the walls, hung with rich tapestries, smelled the scent of tulips on the air.
+Hundreds of wax tapers illuminated the darkness, as Ekhart turned the handle of the king”s chamber.
+Opening the door just a fraction, he saw Death standing at the foot of the bed.
+Turning away, he gathered the advisers and said:

-“When you enter the room turn the King around so that his head is at the foot of the bed.”
-They opened their mouths to object but he raised his hand.
+“When you enter the room, turn the King around, so that his head is at the foot of the bed.”
+They opened their mouths to object, but he raised his hand.
 “No questions.
-Please just carry out my instruction.”
+Please, just carry out my instruction.”
 He said, and they shrugged their shoulders.

 “How is he?”
-Ekhart heard a voice and turned to meet a girl with amber eyes and copper hair crowned with golden leaves.
-“I'm sorry.”
+Ekhart heard a voice, and turned to meet a girl, with amber eyes, and copper hair, crowned with golden leaves.
+“I”m sorry.”
 She said, lowering her head to him.
 “The King is my father…”

 “I will do all that I can.
 I promise.”
-He said bowing to her, and turning aside into the room.
-Lowering his eyes from Death who remained at the foot of the bed.
-He placed the dried flowers into the King’s mouth and said: “Let him live, let him be restored.”
-At his words the King’s eyes flickered open.
+He said, bowing to her, and turning aside, into the room, lowering his eyes from Death, who remained at the foot of the bed.
+He placed the dried flowers into the King”s mouth, and said: “Let him live, let him be restored.”
+At his words, the King”s eyes flickered open.

 “Thank you!”
 The princess rushed to his side, kissing him on the cheek.

 “I shall see you are well rewarded.”
-The King said, shaking his hand with a beaming smile.
-Ekhart returned it, until he saw the princess stumble and collapse onto the floor.
+The King said, shaking his hand, with a beaming smile.
+Ekhart returned it, until he saw the princess stumble, and collapse onto the floor.

 “Helena!”
-But she did not stir at her father’s call.
+But she did not stir, at her father”s call.
 “Quickly!”
 He cried, gathering her up in his arms, as a trembling Ekhart followed closely behind.
-Peering into the chamber he saw Death stood at the foot of the bed.
+Peering into the chamber, he saw Death standing at the foot of the bed.

 “You are my godson, and you stole the life of the King from me.
 I will spare you this once, but not again.”
 She said, her features set beneath the veil.

 “Please, do something, anything!
-I will give you my daughter’s hand.
+I will give you my daughter”s hand.
 Anything, if you can cure her!”

 “I will try.”
 Ekhart replied, fumbling in the pouch for the final sprinklings.
 “Let this flower cure her, let her live.
 Let her be restored.”

-The princess gave a rasping cry and Death took a step forward.
+The princess gave a rasping cry, and Death took a step forward.

 “No!”
 Ekhart cried out.

 “I warned you.”
 Death said, wrapping her veil over the princess.
 It swirled around her, wherein he saw all the birds of the air, the flowers of the fields, and the beasts of the forest.
-The lingering imprint of every soul dwelling within its folds.
-Each fleck like a star in the sky, as with a shift and churn, the floor opened beneath his feet.
+The lingering imprint of every soul, dwelling within its folds.
+Each fleck like a star in the sky as, with a shift and churn, the floor opened beneath his feet.